Non Transfer of Title Stock Loans to Raise Capital

 - The client reviews the terms and then signs the document.

-- The client signs the contract and control agreement and deposits the collateral in his/her custodian account at a Stockbroker.
+- The client signs the contract and deposits the collateral in his/her brokerage account designated in the loan agreement.

-The Lender transfers the loan proceeds to the client’s account.
+The Lender transfers the loan proceeds via an internal Delivery Versus Payment (DVP) directly to the client’s account.

 The client makes quarterly interest payments until repayment of the loan and the repatriation of the securities.